anik511/Book-Review/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
 # Book-Review
-1.Bookserver folder is api server
+>Bookserver folder is api server.
-2.axios is also added here now
+>axios is also added here now.